 There are numerous traditional as well as latest techniques available to help you get rid of unwanted tattoos.
 For a tattoo to become successfully permanent, the tattoo pigment must penetrate the dermis.
-Same rule applies to successful tattoo removing, i.e. the laser must penetrate the same layer of the skin where the tattoo ink is present, without damaging the top layer of skin (epidermis).
-Therefore, regardless of whether your doctor is using a traditional tattoo removing technique or the latest lasers to help you get rid of unwanted tattoos, the objective will always be the same, to reach the dermis.
+The Same rule applies to successful tattoo removal, i.e. the laser must penetrate the same layer of the skin where the tattoo ink is present, without damaging the top layer of skin (epidermis).
+Therefore, regardless of whether your doctor is using a traditional tattoo removal technique or the latest lasers to help you get rid of unwanted tattoos, the objective will always be the same, to reach the dermis.